 Mackenzie is a Registered Nurse at the Health Sciences Centre Women's Hospital, and graduated with her Bachelor of Nursing degree in September 2019.
 Residing in south Winnipeg, the majority of Mackenzie’s dancing has been with the Sopilka Ukrainian Dance School where she was a student for 12 years.
 Growing up in Sopilka, she experienced the amazing development and evolution of the school, preparing her to become an instructor.
 This allowed her to work closely with the school’s director, Kristina Washchyshyn, where she gained instructional, technical and administrative experience.
-Mackenzie also was the Program Leader for the City of Winnipeg, teaching and organizing the Kinder and Junior ballet programs at Pan Am Pool.
+Mackenzie also was the Program Leader for the City of Winnipeg, teaching and organizing the Kinder and Junior ballet programs at Pan Am Pool for over 5 years.

-She has attended many Ukrainian dance and teaching workshops within Manitoba, as well as an intensive training camp in Edmonton with current and past Shumka members.
+She has attended many Ukrainian dance and teaching workshops within Manitoba, as well as an intensive training camp in Edmonton with current and past Shumka dance members.
 Mackenzie has also had the opportunity to perform in a variety of festivals and competitions, including Canada’s National Ukrainian Festival in Dauphin as well as the Vegreville Ukrainian Pysanka Festival in Alberta.
-Most recently, her dancing as taken her to Thompson, MB as well as throughout Ukraine to study and perform alongside Troyanda.
+Most recently, her dancing has taken her to Thompson, MB as well as throughout Ukraine to study and perform alongside Troyanda.

 Mackenzie has been the acting Head Instructor since September 2016 and has enjoyed watching the dancers grow and thrive.
 She is excited to see where Selkirk & District can continue to go in upcoming years.

-Creative Movement & Level 3
+Creative Movement III

 Olivia began her dance career at Selkirk and District at age seven, alongside her five year old brother, John.
 Olivia continued through the school—eventually making her way up to Fialka, where she danced for five years.
 In 2009, Olivia auditioned for the Troyanda Ukrainian Dance Ensemble and has been dancing with them ever since.
 Over the years, she has danced under the Artistic Direction of Tom Mokry, Liana Stecky, Kristina Washchyshyn, Andrew Chubey, and Paul Doroniuk.
 Through Ukrainian dance, Olivia has been able to perform across Canada, the United States, Colombia, Ukraine, and most recently, as a guest performer in the Royal Winnipeg Ballet’s production of The Nutcracker.